Coronavirus restriction changes by state

 TASMANIA

+* Tasmania won’t follow the lead of other states in easing social restrictions.

-* Restrictions closing non-essential retail in the northwest, due to be lifted on Sunday, have been pushed back to at least May 3.
+* Restrictions closing non-essential retail in the northwest have been pushed back to at least May 3.

 * Most Tasmanian students to begin term two on Tuesday remotely, but schools in the northwest area will open a week later.